amanalok/amanalok/README.md

 #### Introduction

 My name is Aman and I am an applied machine learning practitioner.
-In the past, I have worked for Cactus Communications, Amazon Alexa, Factset Research Systems and Accencture in the field of data engineering and data science.
+In the past, I have worked for Cactus Communications, Amazon Alexa, Factset Research Systems and Accenture in the field of data engineering and data science.
 I enjoy working on projects about applied mathematical problems related to machine learning and deep learning.
 I am also passionate about blogging my work and learnings.

 #### Education